Shooting in Hungary

 Beer Culture

 Fun fact: Hungarians traditionally do not clink their glasses or mugs when drinking beer.
-In 1848 there was a revolution against the Austrian Empire of which Hungary was a part of.
-After the failure of the revolution the Austrian general Julius Jacob von Haynau ordered the execution of thirteen Hungarian rebel generals, who are now called the Thirteen Martyrs of Arad.
-There is an urban legend in Hungarian culture that Austrian generals clinked their beer glasses to celebrate the execution of the generals, and since then Hungarians don’t clink their mugs when drinking beer.
-Many people still follow the tradition, although younger people usually don’t, saying that the vow was only meant to last 150 years.
-So it is theoretically discontinued but in practice, this tradition is still ongoing today.
-Even today throughout the country it is still considered to be in bad taste to clink beer mugs.
+This custom dates back to 1848, during Hungary’s revolution against the Austrian Empire.
+Following the revolution’s failure, Austrian general Julius Jacob von Haynau ordered the execution of thirteen Hungarian rebel generals, known today as the Thirteen Martyrs of Arad.
+According to an urban legend, Austrian generals celebrated these executions by clinking their beer glasses.
+In response, Hungarians vowed never to clink beer mugs again.
+Many people still follow this tradition, although younger generations often do not, arguing that the vow was only intended to last 150 years.
+While the custom has theoretically been discontinued, in practice, it remains ongoing to this day.
+Across the country, clinking beer mugs is still widely considered to be in poor taste.

 The most popular Hungarian beers are Dreher, Borsodi, Soproni and Arany Ászok.